puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-supported-operating-systems.md

 This article describes the supported operating systems that apply to Microsoft Edge.

 > [!NOTE]
-> This article applies to the Microsoft Edge versions 77 and higher.
+> This article applies to the Microsoft Edge versions 77 and higher for the desktop.

 ## Supported Operating Systems for Microsoft Edge